-For more information, see the Business Honors section of the catalog under the College of Business Administration.
+For more information, see the Business Honors section of the catalog under the Norm Brodsky College of Business.

 The Baccalaureate Honors Program (BHP) is a University-wide honors program designed to enrich the educational opportunities available to Rider students of proven intellectual capability who are invited to become Baccalaureate Scholars.
 Interdisciplinary in orientation, the Westminster Choir College program enables Baccalaureate Scholars at Westminster to expand their knowledge and interest in the liberal arts during their music study.
 Through a series of team-taught seminars, single discipline honors courses and other options for music honors study, as well as an honors thesis, scholars extend their ability to think critically, coherently, and systematically about the great themes, ideals and movements of their human heritage.

 Students are invited to join the Westminster Baccalaureate Honors Program as entering freshmen and may apply as currently enrolled freshmen or sophomores.
 Generally, students with SAT and high school GPA scores in the top 20% of the entering Westminster freshmen class are considered for invitation into the WCC BHP program.
 Students currently enrolled at Rider University must have at least a 3.3 GPA at the time of application to the program.
 In order to remain in the Baccalaureate Honors Program, the student must maintain a minimum cumulative GPA of 3.3.

 Non-honors students, including juniors and seniors, who have earned a minimum cumulative GPA of 3.5, including juniors and seniors, may enroll in a particular honors seminar course with approval of the Westminster Choir College Honors Program Director.
 Permission will be given on a space-available basis, with priority given to students in the Honors Program.